Your browser version is no longer supported, so you may experience issues while using this site.

 Please upgrade to a current browser to enjoy the best experience.

-How to protect your car from storm and hail damage
+How to protect your car from hail damage

 Prepare for anything

-Maybe you live in a city, with an exposed car park, or you could even be out and about or at work when a storm passes through.
-If this is the case, you could consider purchasing a hail cover for protection.
-Depending on the size of the hail, a hail cover may not prevent damage entirely, but it is likely to reduce it.
-Just don’t forget to practice putting it on your car before a storm hits so that you know how long it takes to secure.
+But, if you don’t have access to a garage, or if you’re driving when a hail storm hits, it may be worth considering a hail cover.
+Depending on the size of the hail, a hail cover may not prevent damage entirely, but it’ll probably reduce it.
+Just remember to practice putting it on your car before a storm hits so that you know how long it takes to secure.

-If you encounter challenging weather conditions while you’re driving, the most important thing is to keep yourself safe.
-Extreme weather can be dangerous and affect the road conditions, particularly during and after hail or heavy rain, causing it to become slippery or soft.
-If you find yourself in a situation like this, make sure you:
+If you encounter challenging weather conditions while you’re driving, it’s important to keep yourself safe.
+Extreme weather can be dangerous and affect the road surface you’re driving on, particularly during and after hail or heavy rain, causing it to become slippery or soft.
+If you find yourself in a situation like this:

-It can be scary to find yourself driving in these conditions.
-Take things slowly, stop completely if it’s safe to do so or seek out shelter under an awning - like at a petrol station or covered car park.
-Never increase your speed because you think you can beat the oncoming storm – this could lead to an accident.
+These conditions can be scary.
+Take things slowly, stop completely if it’s safe to do so or seek out shelter under an awning — like at a petrol station or covered car park.
+Never increase your speed because you think you can beat the oncoming storm — that could lead to an accident.